Renormalizability of the nuclear many-body problem with the Skyrme interaction beyond mean field: Fits

-To demonstrate the importance of refitting, we have performed $\chi^2$ fits of the SLy5 mean--field EoS, with the appropriate constraints, Eqs. (\ref{t3}) or (\ref{other}).
-Following Ref. \cite{moghra2}, we fit $N$ energies $E_i$ to reference points $E_{i,ref}$, with
+Many Skyrme parametrizations exist.
+Typical values of the parameter $\alpha$ range from 1/6, for instance in the Saclay-Lyon forces \cite{sly1,sly2}, up to 1, for instance in SIII \cite{siii}.
+Not all of the three values of $\alpha$ that provide a renormalizable force fall in this range, but we do not discard $\alpha=-1/6$ immediately.
+Instead we judge the phenomenological promise of the three possibilities by fitting a successful EOS.
+Because of the overcounting problem raised earlier, it is not expected that Eqs. (\ref{eafull1}), (\ref{eafull16}), and (\ref{eafull13}) will lead to a reasonable EOS when one uses parameters extracted at mean--field level.
+However, if the expansion converges, changes in the renormalized parameters (but not the bare parameters, which depend on the arbitrary cutoff) should be relatively small.

-We have added in the fitting procedure an additional constraint on the pressure and the incompressibility at the saturation density only.
-For $\alpha=2/3$, we fit $N=8$ energies in the density range from 0.10 to 0.24 fm$^{-3}$, while for $\alpha=1/3$, we use $N=12$ energies in the density range from 0.08 to 0.30 fm$^{-3}$.
-The resulting parameters, found in Table \ref{fit_skpfiniteboth}, give fits with $\chi^2= 1.08$ and $\chi^2= 1.02$ for $\alpha=2/3$ and $\alpha=1/3$, respectively.
+We have performed $\chi^2$ fits of our EsOS by choosing the SLy5 \cite{sly1,sly2} mean--field EOS as a benchmark.
+We fit in each case $N=18$ energies $E_{i}$, in the range of densities between 0 and 0.3 fm$^{-3}$, to the SLy5 mean--field reference points $E_{i,ref}$, with